 Welcoming a puppy or dog in your house can be a mixture of emotions.
 You are ecstatic about the new addition and also worried whether you will be able to handle all the responsibilities.

 While everyone agrees that dogs are a secret to a happier and healthier life, they can also be the reason for a messy house.
+Sometime things will not as easy as giving your dogs fish oil soft chews to keep them busy while cleaning their mess.
 So read on to find out some proven methods for a fresh and clean pet-friendly home.

 Pro Tips to Keep Your Home Clean for Dog Owners